DanielleSoCompany/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - life insurance: Do not hyphenate in the form of a compound adjective: “life insurance coverage.”
 - Loan Guaranty agent: Capped per SME. **[@Working Group & Editorial - Do we need parity for this term; do different agencies capitalize this term differently? @Beth, Danielle - can you provide more info on SME & rationale?]**
 - Loan Technician: Capitalize. **[@Working Group, Editorial -- To discuss.
 I recommend using standard American English -- lowercase unless it is being used as part of someone's title.]
 - log in / login: Two words as a verb.
 For all other parts of speach, it should be one word. **[@Beth, Danielle, Workng Group, Editorial - how do/should we use sign in/sign on/signon/ log in/ logon/ login?
-I have seen numerous variations and anticipate increasing inconsistencies if we don't codify this.]**
+I have seen numerous variations and anticipate increasing inconsistencies if we don't codify this.]** *DT response: We settled on sign on/sign in for Vets.gov and then brand consolidation.*
 - Loss of range of motion: Use "problems moving your body."

 ### M